In a nutshell: A hearty breakfast or lunch, then off for scenic vistas, and wine tasting.

 Sound-bite: “They should call this ‘Paniolo soul food’, brah!”

 This is a good side-trip to take after a Haleakala Crater sunrise trip, or during a planned Upcountry exploration day.
 If you take the back side of Haleakala to return from Hana, you will pass through starting in Ulupalakua.
 However I suggest that visitors plan a different day to come this way since there are two places on this route that are well worth a special trip – and they both close at 5pm.
 (You’ll likely pass though after 5pm if you come through here from Hana.)
-Those stand-out stops are Grandma’s Coffee House and Tedeschi Winery.
+Those stand-out stops are Grandma’s Coffee House and the Maui Winery.

 (16.8 mm) Grandma’s Coffee House